fheysel/chromeExtension/README.md

-# chromeExtension
+# Call Shotgun
-Chrome extension to create a more user-friendly format of Queen's ILC room booking system.
+A Chrome extension for better ILC room booking.